THE RETURN OF THE WHEELWRIGHT

 rural areas, in a barn.
 They seldom have the opportunity to talk to, and learn

 from, others of like interests.
-Several people came forward
+Several people came forward to establish the

 Association, a newsletter was started, and as they say, the rest is history.
+The Association

-States, England and Australia.
+States, England, France and Australia.

 The Executive of the WCWA would like to extend a warm welcome to anyone who